eegli/pampa.place/README.md

 Each map may specify a custom transformer for its feature properties.
 For example, there is a map in the Swiss dataset that includes some forward slashes in its `name` property.
 In such a scenario, the transformer can fix that.

 Additionally, a category needs to be provided.
 Since all maps are stored in one large object, the category is used to provide a more unique key.
-This way, you can have maps with the same name but in different categories.
+This way, multiple maps can have the same name as long as their category is the same.
+Maps belonging to the same category that share the same name will overwrite each other.

 Categories are also used for some API endpoints that provide (meta) data for your maps.
 See: https://beta.pampa.place/api/maps/v1 (TODO docs)